Register for updates and follow @NatCapForum on twitter to find out about the next World Forum on Natural Capital, 26-27 November 2015 in Edinburgh.

 Fresh water, clean air, fertile soil, fish stocks and forests are all examples of the natural capital on which human wellbeing and economic prosperity depend.
 Yet these natural assets do not appear on traditional balance sheets and can therefore be invisible in decision-making.
 As a result, we are losing natural capital faster than ever before.
 A 2013 report by the TEEB for Business Coalition estimates the cost of environmental externalities at a staggering US$7.3 trillion annually.
 But we can't manage what we don't measure.

 Natural capital accounting is a rapidly evolving new way of thinking about how we value the economic benefits we derive from our natural environment.
-(For an explanation of natural capital and ecosystem services click here.)
+It is a methodology which enables governments, corporations and organisations to measure their environmental impacts and dependencies on natural capital in order to improve decision making to achieve better economic and environmental outcomes.(Click here for an explanation of natural capital and ecosystem services.)

-The World Forum on Natural Capital will bring together world-class speakers, cutting edge case studies and senior decision makers from different sectors, in order to turn the debate into practical action.
+The World Forum on Natural Capital brings together world-class speakers, cutting edge case studies and senior decision makers from different sectors, in order to turn the debate into practical action.

 The World Forum on Natural Capital is organised by the Scottish Wildlife Trust in association with the United Nations Environment Programme; International Union for Conservation of Nature; World Business Council for Sustainable Development; TEEB for Business Coalition and The Wildlife Trusts.

 Information about the partner organisations can be found here.
 The project team is listed here.